 How Sponsored Posts Affect Your Audience

 Let’s face it, no one wants to go to a site that is nothing but advertising.
 Your readers have followed your blog because they care about what you have to say and like the insight into your life.
 It is always important to make sure that you only take as many sponsors as you can reasonably handle without alienating your audience.
 More than this, it is important that when you are doing sponsored posts, reviews or giveaways that you make sure you are still using your “voice.”
-If you are a mom blogger, explain how the product fits into your family life.
 Use real stories that bring your audience into your world.
-If you are a lifestyle blogger, include lots of photos to show the product in action and still paints a picture of your lifestyle.

 General Tips for Getting Gigs

 - Keep it real.
 Don’t pretend to be a beauty publisher if the only beauty product you’ve ever written about is for diaper cream.
 If you really want to try it, be honest about your experience.